-Thus, to test any application using Selenium Core, one has to install the entire application on the Selenium Core as well as a web server to overcome the problem of same origin policy.
+Thus, to test any application using Selenium Core, one has to install the entire application on the Selenium Core as well as a web server to overcome the problem of the same-origin policy.

-So, In order to govern the same origin policy without the need of making a separate copy of Application under test on the Selenium Core, Selenium Remote Control was introduced.
-While Jason Huggins was demoing Selenium, another fellow colleague at ThoughtWorks named Paul Hammant suggested a workaround of same origin policy and a tool that can be wired up with a programming language of our choice.
+So, In order to govern the same-origin policy without the need of making a separate copy of Application under test on the Selenium Core, Selenium Remote Control was introduced.
+While Jason Huggins was demoing Selenium, another fellow colleague at ThoughtWorks named Paul Hammant suggested a workaround of the same-origin policy and a tool that can be wired up with a programming language of our choice.
 Thus Selenium RC came into existence.

 Unlike Selenium IDE, Selenium RC supports a wide range of browsers and platforms.